mercmobily/hot-form/README.md

 ## Make the right request to the server (PUT or POST), based on `record-id`

-If `record-id` is set, the element will make sure that, the `request` object used by the `iron-ajax` form is manipulatd before sending it, so that the `action` attribute is changed to `/original/url/:recordId`, and the method used by `iron-ajax` is `PUT`.
+If `record-id` is set, the element will make sure that the `request` object used by the `iron-ajax` form is manipulatd before sending it, so that the `action` attribute is changed to `/original/url/:recordId` (with `:recordId` appended), and the method used by `iron-ajax` is `PUT`.
 This means that the element can be used to make spefific PUT calls on specific records, based on `recordId`.
 For example:

     <hot-form id="hot-form" record-id="57902ef29b880cd678a3d7a9">
       <form is="iron-form" id="iron-form" method="POST" action="/stores/polymer">